Selena Gomez Wants To Date Someone Who Isn’t Only Interested In Her Looks

 Over the past few years, she has taken time out to look after her health.
 In 2017, she underwent a kidney transplant.

-She reveals that she has been going to therapy which she felt was hard but also amazing.
-She admits that she is at an age where she loves spending time alone.
+She revealed that she has been going to therapy which she felt was hard but also amazing.
+She also admitted that she is at an age where she loves spending time alone.

 Recently, Gomez has been a part of some big music collaborations.
 At the end of 2018, she featured on DJ Snake’s “Taki Taki” featuring Cardi B and Ozuna.
 The single topped the charts in a number of Hispanic countries.
-It peaked at No. 11 in the U.S., No. 15 in the U.K. and No. 24 in Australia.
-This year, she teamed up with Benny Blanco, Tainy, and J Balvin on “I Can’t Get Enough” which has racked up over 99 million streams on Spotify alone.
+It peaked at No. 11 in the U.S., No. 15 in the U.K., and No. 24 in Australia.
+This year, she teamed up with Benny Blanco, Tainy, and J Balvin on “I Can’t Get Enough,” which has racked up over 99 million streams on Spotify alone.

-Selena’s last studio album, Revival was released four years ago.
-The chart-topping album spawned four hit singles — “Good For You” featuring A$AP Rocky, “Same Old Love,” “Hands To Myself,” and “Kill Em With Kindness” which all achieved platinum status in the U.S.
+Selena’s last studio album, Revival, was released four years ago.
+The chart-topping album spawned four hit singles — “Good For You” featuring A$AP Rocky, “Same Old Love,” “Hands To Myself,” and “Kill Em With Kindness,” which all achieved platinum status in the U.S.

-Recently, The Inquisitr reported that she was nervous about her upcoming album to be released.
+Recently, The Inquisitr reported that she was nervous about the release of her upcoming album.

 On social media networks, Selena is one of the most followed stars.
 On Instagram, her posts are liked in their millions and receive hundreds of thousands of comments.
 Her profile has over 149 million followers.
 On Twitter, she has over 57.4 million followers.